PritiAryal/MediCore/medical-profile-service/README.md

 - Created and configured PostgreSQL container with internal Docker networking
 - Connected Dockerized Spring Boot app to PostgreSQL using environment variables
 - Verified DB connection via IntelliJ and tested all API endpoints in the Dockerized setup
+- Implemented gRPC client to call remote billing service
+- Integrated `.proto` file and compiled client stubs using Maven
+- Automatically creates a billing account when a profile is created
+- Configured gRPC server connection via externalized `application.properties`

 ---